Rohitkumar2003/Netflix-AI-GPT/README.md

     - Implementation Sign out
     - Update Profile
     - BUgFix : Signup user displayName and Profile picture update
-    - BugFis : if the user not logged in redirect /browse to login and vice versa
+    - BugFix : if the user not logged in redirect /browse to login and vice versa
     - Unsubsribed to the onAuthStateChanged callback
     - Add hardcoded values to the constant files
     - Register TMDB API & crate an app and get access token